JoelNiklaus/LegalDatasets/finetune/covid19_emergency_event/Dataset_Card.md

 #### Initial Data Collection and Normalization

 *“The corpus collection process has been overseen by four political science experts working in partnership with national legal experts.
 All documents were retrieved from official governmental websites that publish legal acts.
 The identification of the relevant documents has been done by means of 4 keywords (i.e., “COVID”, “COVID-19”, “Coronavirus” and “Health emergency”).
 For each language, the corresponding language specific keywords were used.
 In this initial phase, we focus on a sample of 19 EEA countries on measures adopted at the national level.
 To do so, we identify publicly available links to relevant documents 2 plus UK and Switzerland.
 We could not find corresponding documents for two countries of the EEA (i.e., Bulgaria and Greece).
-All documents have been collected either by manually downloading them or by automatic scraping.3 For countries with more than one official language (e.g., Switzerland), legal acts were collected in all available languages.”*(Tziafas et al., 2021)
+All documents have been collected either by manually downloading them or by automatic scraping.
+For countries with more than one official language (e.g., Switzerland), legal acts were collected in all available languages.”*(Tziafas et al., 2021)

 #### Who are the source language producers?

-[More Information Needed]
+Politicians and legal experts have been involved in producing the language material.

 ### Annotations